Best Snorkel Masks for Your Next Trip: Expert Snorkeler’s Review

 Does the color of the skirt matter?

 The silicone skirt can come in different colors.
-A clear skirt maximizes the amount of light entering the mask, which makes you feel less closed in.
+A clear skirt maximizes the amount of light entering the mask (see the photo above), which makes you feel less closed in.

 However, some people prefer darker or opaque skirts because they block light, allowing for less glare and squinting when trying to take underwater photos.